The modular Weyl-Kac character formula: The diagrammatic Hecke categories

 \section{The diagrammatic Hecke categories}

 We begin by recalling the basics of diagrammatic Hecke categories.
 Almost everything from this section is lifted from Elias--Williamson's original paper \cite{MR3555156} or is an extension of their results to the parabolic setting \cite{antiLW}.

-In this paper, we suppress mention of category theoretic terminology because it jars slightly with our representation theoretic aims.
-Instead of the definition of the Hecke category via objects and morphisms, we favour the language of Brundan--Stroppel's ``locally unital associative algebras", see \cite[Remark 2.3]{BSBS} for more details.
+\begin{rmk} The cyclotomic quotients of (anti-spherical) Hecke categories are small categories with finite-dimensional morphism spaces given by the light leaves basis of \cite{MR3555156,antiLW}.
+Working with such a category is equivalent working to with a locally unital algebra, as defined in \cite[Section 2.2]{BSBS}, see \cite[Remark 2.3]{BSBS}.
+Throughout this paper we will work in the latter setting.
+The reader who prefers to think of categories can equivalently phrase everything in the this paper in terms of categories and representations of categories.